itsdouges/feeds-hackathon/README.md

-# Feeds
+# feeds

 A Productivity Tool submission for the 2016 hack.summit() Virtual Hackathon, presented by Pluralsight and powered by Koding & IBM.

 Feeds behaves as you would, and asks you the right questions to streamline your every day chef needs.

 Feeds capabilities are:
+- FIND | Finding new recipes you like
+- WRITE | Creating your own recipes
-- Remembering your favourite recipes (on the cloud or locally)
+- SAVE | Remembering your favourite recipes, both locally and on the cloud if signed in
-- Find new recipes for you from the internet
-- Randomly select a recipe for you if you are unsure of what you are feeling like
+- SAVE:RANDOM | Randomly select a recipe for you if you are unsure of what you want
-- Generates a shopping list of ingredients for you for a selection of recipes
+- FEED LIST | Generate a shopping list of ingredients for chosen recipes

 ## Technology